tmkx/webx-kit/docs/guide/messaging.md

 # Messaging

-## Recommend
+## Recommendation

-We recommend communicating using [tRPC](https://trpc.io/), it's type-safe and supports streaming.
+We recommend using [tRPC](https://trpc.io/) for communication.
+It is type-safe and supports streaming.

-Add dependencies:
+1. Add dependencies:

 ::: code-group